RedHatRanger/RHCA9_EX374/practice_labs/02_understand_and_use_git.md

 # Lab: Git Repository Management

-This lab covers the "Understand and use Git" objective of the EX374 exam.
+This lab covers the "Understand and use Git" objectives of the EX374 exam:
+- Clone a Git repository
+- Create, modify and push files in a Git repository

 You'll learn how to clone repositories, create and push files, and manage inventory files using Git.

 ## Prerequisites